-Eley Metrology are proud to provide a sub-contract CMM Inspection and Certification service offering fast turnaround and accurate analysis of manufactured components.
+Eley Metrology provides a complete CMM inspection service offering fast turnaround and accurate analysis of manufactured components.

-In the inspection laboratory, we are able to offer enhanced measurement facilities, from high-volume measurement to one-offs and prototypes.
-Eley's niche is the ability to accommodate larger components, and our record so far is three and a half tonnes on our CMMs without distortion.
+In our inspection laboratory, we are able to offer enhanced measurement technology, from high-volume measurements to one-offs and prototypes.
+Our service is unique as we have the ability to accommodate large components, and our record so far is three and a half tonnes on our coordinate measuring machines without distortion.

 We can also cater to customer-preferred methods of reporting for use with a number of methods and media.

-Eley has worked with a number of leading organisations providing solutions in the rail, aerospace, automobile, manufacturing industries and many more.
+Eley has worked with a number of leading organisations providing solutions in a range of industry sectors, including rail, aerospace, automotive, manufacturing and many more.

-Our comprehensive subcontract inspection service is available from one-off to multi-batch inspections within a temperature stabilised environment.
+Our comprehensive subcontract CMM inspection services are available from one-off to multi-batch inspections within a temperature-stabilised environment.

-Toolroom - complete solution for sub-contract inspection with the ability to manufacture measurement tooling with fully documented drawings.
+Complete solution for sub-contract inspection with the ability to manufacture measurement tooling with fully documented drawings